Could A Remastered Who – Be Even Better?

 4) Remastered Hartnell Titles :

-It does raise an interesting possibility for a future high-def (upscaled at least) Who release with complete with full optional new SFX included, like the Star Trek – TOS boxsets.
+It does raise, an interesting possibility for a future high-def (upscaled – at least) Doctor Who Blu-ray release.
+Complete with full optional new SFX included, like the Star Trek – TOS boxsets.

-If done correctly and respectfully, it could only help to enhance the presentation for a new audience.
+If done correctly – and respectfully, it could only help to enhance the presentation, for old and new audiences.